 Les français and Australians tend to disagree in their preference between butter and margarine.
 The French value taste over the consequences of consuming high levels of saturated fat.
-Australians accept a less satisfying palatable experience for a corresponding reduction in harmful fats and calories.
+Australians accept a less satisfying, palatable experience for a corresponding reduction in harmful fats and calories.
 Is one right and the other wrong?
+[Republished due to popularity]

 Supermarket stocks reflect national preferences

-There are twice as many variations of butter available in supermarkets in France than in Australia and far more brand choice.
-Conversely, margarine occupies far less shelf space in Monoprix throughout France, than it does in Woolworths in Australia.
-The irony here is that it was in fact a Frenchman who invented margarine.
+There are twice as many variations of butter available in supermarkets in France as in Australia and far more brand choice.
+Conversely, margarine occupies far less shelf space in Monoprix throughout France than it does in Woolworths in Australia.
+The irony here is that it was, in fact, a Frenchman who invented margarine.

 “[In] the 1860s, butter had become so in demand in France that Emperor Napoleon III offered prize money for an inexpensive substitute to supplement France’s inadequate butter supplies.
 A French chemist claimed the prize with the invention of margarine in 1869.
 The first margarine was beef tallow flavoured with milk and worked like butter; vegetable margarine followed after the development of hydrogenated oils around 1900.”²